John-nabil-ghobrial/Kantox-Project/docs/argocd.md

-rgo CD – GitOps Deployment Guide
+Argo CD – GitOps Deployment Guide

 Argo CD is used in this project to manage all Kubernetes deployments using a GitOps workflow.
 The idea is simple: the Git repository becomes the source of truth, and Argo CD keeps the cluster synced with what is committed to Git.